Kingxukai/linux/Documentation/driver-api/cxl/theory-of-operation.rst

 A Compute Express Link Memory Device is a CXL component that implements the CXL.mem protocol.
 It contains some amount of volatile memory, persistent memory, or both.
 It is enumerated as a PCI device for configuration and passing messages over an MMIO mailbox.
-Its contribution to the System Physical Address space is handled via HDM (Host Managed Device Memory) decoders that optionally define a device's contribution to an interleaved address range across multiple devices underneath a host-bridge or interleaved
+Its contribution to the woke System Physical Address space is handled via HDM (Host Managed Device Memory) decoders that optionally define a device's contribution to an interleaved address range across multiple devices underneath a host-bridge or interleaved